Frequently Asked Questions: Meal Plans

 Does my meal plan work for other items like medicine or toiletries?

 No. Meal Plans are set up for food and beverages only.
+Meal plans are not valid on merchandise, gift cards, alcohol or gratuity.

 What if I lose or forget my meal card?

 You can pick up a temporary meal card from the SDSU Dining Office (Education Building, Room 112) or pay for your meal and bring your receipts to the SDSU Dining Office for a refund within two weeks of your purchase.
 The receipts must be from a location where the meal plan is accepted and within the stipulations of your meal plan.
+If you are requesting a refund from a location that sells alcohol, please ensure that you submit an itemized receipt.

 I'm sick and cannot go out to use my meal plan.
 What can I do?